 - Update and resubmit XML site map (Intrepid Network websites do this automagically)

 - Submit this page to "Fetch as Googlebot" in Google Webmaster Tools

-Intrepid Network impliments measures, as a search engine optimization specialist, that determine which pages to 301 redirect, which ones you need to 404 (in case you need to), and which ones to leave as is.
+Intrepid Network implements measures, as a search engine optimization specialist, that determine which pages to 301 redirect, which ones you need to 404 (in case you need to), and which ones to leave as is.
 Checklists can be created to help develop the framework for your staff to implement these changes.
-After awhile, an overall framework ought to emerge on how your site manages its content, that will assist in making the entire process run much more easily.
+After a while, an overall framework ought to emerge on how your site manages its content, which will assist in making the entire process run much more easily.